Health

 The Ombudsman recommends that the Dentist:

-• (i) apologises to Ms C for the failings identified in this report;
+• (i) apologises to Ms C for the shortcomings identified;

 The Dentist has accepted the recommendations and will act on them accordingly.